 Little peer-reviewed research has been done into how effective online health training can be.
-However, a 2011 study found positive results compared to conventional H&S industry courses.
-Online safety courses can definitely play a role in any businesses employee safety program.
-As long as OSHA Standards are being followed, an online or computer based training strategy is very effective.
+However, a recent study found positive results compared to conventional H&S industry courses.
+Online safety courses can definitely play a role in any business’s employee safety program.
+As long as OSHA Standards are being followed, an online or computer-based training strategy is very effective.

 What does OSHA say about online training?

 OSHA approves of online education resources by the same criteria it evaluates in-person services.
 Many popular courses comply with OSHA training requirements – you can find out more about the association’s standards on the OSHA website if you’re interested.
 OSHA training can be accomplished through either an in-person program or, an online or internet-based platform.

 How do you conduct safety training in the workplace?

 Employees can access safety training videos at a time that suits them.
 You can also create a bespoke training plan for each staff member rather than lumping training into a one-size-fits-all seminar for the whole team.